 Performance (in terms of targets and monitoring indicators) varies amongst the three main asset classes, i.e. mortgages, consumer and business loans.
-A relatively better performance is noted in business loans, however, retail portfolios are also on track compared to targets set.
+A relatively better performance is noted in business loans, while in retail portfolios banks strive to be on track compared to targets set.